kaltura/developer-platform/recipes/ad_cue_points.md

     "cuePoint",
     "media"
   ],
-  "keywords": []
+  "keywords": [],
-}
+  "summary": "Learn how to place advertisements at specific points in your videos" }
 -->

 # Advertisement Cue Points
-Learn how to place advertisements at specific points in your videos

 ## Getting Ad Cue Points
 Use `cuePoint.list` to retrieve a list of Ad Cue Points